jihuan-tian/jihuan-tian.github.io/_posts/2025-06-17-kindle-jailbreak-with-an-installation-of-mrpi,-kual-and-koreader.markdown

         pyglossary <dictionary>.mdx <dictionary>.ifo
         ```
     -   KoReader only has a simple Pinyin input method, no Wubi.
+    -   Connect to Kindle SSH server

+        -   Copy the public key, which is generated on the client machine with the command `ssh-keygen`, into the file `/mnt/us/koreader/settings/SSH/authorized_keys` on Kindle.
+        -   Logon the SSH server with user name `root` and do not use password.
+        -   Make root file system writable: `mntroot rw`.

+        Then files can be transferred between my Linux and Kindle via `scp` or `rsync`.

 {{ "2025-06-17-kindle-jailbreak-with-an-installation-of-mrpi,-kual-and-koreader" | backlink }}